Guikingone/SchedulerBundle/doc/transport.md

 ## LongTail

-The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transport, it's specifically designed to maximize the transport usage by always trying to use the transport with the lowest amount of tasks, this approach can help when you're scheduling tasks in a [high-stress environment](https://en.wikipedia.org/wiki/Long_tail).
+The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transports.
+It's specifically designed to maximize the transport usage by always trying to use the transport with the lowest amount of tasks.
+This approach can help when you're scheduling tasks in a [high-stress environment](https://en.wikipedia.org/wiki/Long_tail).

 ### Usage